 Make your review site presence known.

 First, identify places on your website to link out to your presence on the third-party sites.
 One great place would be a testimonials page—or anywhere on your site that you have reviews or quotes from clients.
-Some third-party review sites like Capterra even offer digital badges, which give a nice visual pop on your page and attract visitors to click.
+Some third-party review sites, including Capterra, even offer digital badges, which add a nice visual pop to your page and attract visitors to click.